devyanshi-t/DemoOne/ReadMe.md

  1. Open Powershell for windows and set to path to folder consisting the template files.
  2. Connect to Azure Account.
- 3.Then we are going to run a Powershell to test that the ARM template is valid.
+ 3. Then we are going to run a Powershell to test that the ARM template is valid.
  ``` bash
  Test-AzResourceGroupDeployment -ResourceGroupName "name of the resource group" -TemplateFile "yourtemplatefilename".json -Mode incremental -TemplateParameterFile "yourparametersfilename".json
 ```